 - ZED: the link is on this page and is titled “Download SDK”

-Test that your hardware setup is functioning fully by running the camera manufacturer’s software (Intel RealSense Viewer/Azure Kinect Viewer/ZED Explorer) and ensuring that both the color and depth streams can be made visible.
-At this point, you should now be able to launch MixCast and access the device there.
+Test that your hardware setup is functioning fully by running the camera manufacturer’s software (Intel RealSense Viewer/Azure Kinect Viewer/ZED Explorer) and ensuring that both the color and depth streams are accessible.
+At this point, you should now be able to launch MixCast and access the device there!